Game Preview: Solar Bears at Admirals

 LISTEN: OSB Radio via Mixlr

-MILLEN GETS ANOTHER START: After making 38 saves for his first career ECHL victory, goaltender Charlie Millen is expected to get the start tonight for Orlando.
-The goalie has made 70 saves on 76 shots against through two outings with the Solar Bears.
+TAMMELA ADDS TO TOTALS AGAINST ADMIRALS: Jonne Tammela notched his seventh goal of the season in the second period in Wednesday's battle with the Admirals.
+The forward has added to his team-leading totals against Norfolk, with four points (2g-2a) through three games.

-TAMMELA LEADS SOLAR BEARS AGAINST ADMIRALS: With three points (1g-2a) in two games against Norfolk, forward Jonne Tammela leads the Solar Bears in scoring against tonight's opponent.
+SCORING FIRST AND BUILDING A LEAD CRITICAL: Both the Solar Bears and Admirals have very similar patterns for success this season.
+Orlando is 11-2-1-0 when scoring first, while Norfolk is 11-5-0-1.
+The Solar Bears are also 13-0-0-0 when leading after two periods, while the Admirals are 10-0-0-0 in the same scenario.

-NEXT GAMES: The Solar Bears continue their three-game set against the Norfolk Admirals on Friday, Jan.
-11 at 7 p.m. at the Norfolk Scope.
+NEXT GAMES: The Solar Bears conclude their three-game set against the Norfolk Admirals on Saturday, Jan.
+12 at 7 p.m. at the Norfolk Scope.
 The Solar Bears return home to host the Jacksonville Icemen on Wednesday, Feb.
 6 at 7 p.m. for a Wine Down Wednesday.
 Fans can take advantage of $5 wine specials during the game.
 CLICK HERE to purchase tickets for the game.

 2018-19 Season Presented by XYMOPrint: